ankaAR/bestiario5e/_creatures/swarm-of-centipedes.md

 ***Bites.*** Ataque de arma cuerpo a cuerpo: +3 al ataque, alcance 0 ft., one target in the swarm's space.
 Hit: 10 (4d4) puntos de daño perforante, or 5 (2d4) puntos de daño perforante if the swarm has half of its hit points or fewer.

-A creature reduced to 0 hit points by a swarm of centipedes is stable but poisoned for 1 hour, even after regaining hit points, and paralyzed while poisoned in this way.
+A creature reduced to 0 hit points by a swarm of centipedes is stable but envenenado for 1 hour, even after regaining hit points, and paralizado while envenenado in this way.